 2. Make a mocktail out of Kombucha.
 Pour it in a fancy champagne glass and you’ll enjoy the same fizzy treat!

 5. Try going for a walk instead of a run or spin class.
-Excess cardio can also spark your adrenal glands, while walking lowers stress hormones (most of my clients end up losing belly bloat and their love handles by making this switch!
+Excess cardio can spark your adrenal glands, while walking lowers stress hormones (most of my clients end up losing belly bloat and their love handles by making this switch!
 I noticed the same)

 Sometimes burnout happens for a reason.
 Read on to see exhaustion as the ultimate gift.